 Any DePauw University alumnus or alumna whose class graduated at least 10 years prior and who earned a varsity letter from the DePauw University athletic department is eligible for nomination to membership in the Athletic Hall of Fame.
 For female athletes who graduated before “D” letters were awarded to women, outstanding accomplishments or records in athletics will be considered as appropriate qualifications for nomination.

 Similarly, outstanding athletic teams and distinguished members of the DePauw coaching staff are also eligible for nomination and membership.
-Any coach or administrator must have retired or departed from the University at least two years prior to his or her nomination.
+Any coach or athletic administrator must have retired or departed from the athletic department at least two years prior to his or her nomination.

 Bartlett Alumni House